 With a reverse mortgage, the entire loan balance comes due and payable when the borrower dies, sells the home, or moves.
 The mortgage cannot, as per federal regulations, be structured to exceed the home’s value.
 That way, the borrower’s estate won’t have to make up any difference even if the home’s value decreases due to market fluctuations.

 Most people who get a reverse mortgage do so to get needed cash (often for living expenses, home upkeep, and medical bills) when most of their net worth is tied up in the home.
-Reverse mortgages can help Los Angeles homeowners, but do call for careful consideration because they can be both costly and complex and are subject to scams.
+Reverse mortgages can help Riverside homeowners, but do call for careful consideration because they can be both costly and complex and are subject to scams.

 How It Works

 With a reverse mortgage, then, you don’t make payments to the lender – the lender makes payments to you.
 You also get to choose how you will receive the payments, and interest is rolled into the loan balance so that it’s not an unexpected expense.
 You also keep the title to your home, but over the life of the loan, your debt increases, and the equity decreases.

 Your home’s equity is, of course, the collateral that secures the loan.
 It’s just that you as the borrower never have to pay anything because nothing comes due till you die (in most cases if you continue to live in the home).
 At that point, your home will be sold, and the proceeds will go directly to the lender to pay off the principal, interest, insurance, and fees.
 Occasionally, heirs opt to pay off the mortgage so that they can keep the home.

 How a Reverse Mortgage Can Help Riverside Homeowners